Samsung Galaxy S22 review

 While arguably getting increasingly boring (or tamer for lack of better words) over the last few years, Samsung's flagship offers are nothing if not consistent.
 That has a lot of merit in itself.
 Apple proved that much time and time again with its incremental year-over-year strategy.
 So, what's new with the S22 this year?
 Well, summing things up before we dive into the nitty-gritty - you get a new camera setup, new chipsets and slightly less battery that Samsung promises it will offset through better chipset and display efficiency.
 The displays on the vanilla and plus are now slightly shorter but do promise certain technological improvements.

-This time around, the S22+ has 45W fast charging, up from 25W last year.
-The display, while slightly shorter, gets an impressive brightness boost this year, thanks to Samsung OLED development.
-Then there is the new camera setup - a new main 50MP camera, with a 23% larger sensor than last year's 12MP model.
+Aside from the obvious move to the latest flagship chipset generation - the Exynos 2200 in Europe and the Snapdragon 8 Gen 1 pretty much everywhere else, the S22 also has a new main 50MP camera, with a 23% larger sensor than last year's 12MP model.
 Also, a new 10MP telephoto with optical rather than hybrid 3x zoom.
-The ultrawide and selfie cams are carried over from the S21+.
+The ultrawide and selfie cams are carried over from the S21.

 - Memory: 128GB 8GB RAM, 256GB 8GB RAM; UFS 3.1.

 - Rear camera: Wide (main): 50 MP, f/1.8, 23mm, 1/1.56", 1.0µm, Dual Pixel PDAF, OIS; Telephoto: 10 MP, f/2.4, 70mm, 1/3.94", 1.0µm, PDAF, OIS, 3x optical zoom; Ultra wide angle: 12 MP, f/2.2, 13mm, 120-degree, 1/2.55" 1.4µm, Super Steady video.